-We seek students who exhibit:
+We seek students who:

 To apply to the Master of Science in Information program, please use our online application.

-• US citizens and permanent residents: $65 (US)
+- US citizens and permanent residents: $75 (US)

-• International applicants: $75 (US)
+- International applicants: $90 (US)

-• Application fee waiver eligibility
+- Application fee waiver eligibility

 You should pay this fee via credit card when you apply online.

-School of Information Admissions
+School of Information

-Ann Arbor, MI 48109-1285
+Ann Arbor, MI 48104

 Ask your recommenders to submit their letters online (you will be given a chance to register your recommenders in the online application).

-Please discuss the following questions based on your exploration of the UMSI website, as well as your own reflection on your academic abilities, experiences, and personal qualities.
+Within the online application, you will be asked to respond to the following questions based on your exploration of the University of Michigan School of Information (UMSI) website, as well as your own reflection on your academic abilities, experiences, and personal qualities.
 You are welcome to add comments from your readings, observations, and experience.
-Your essay should be four to six pages (4-6), double-spaced.
-At the School of Information, we highly value academic integrity.
+Each question should be answered in 250 words or less.
+At the University of Michigan School of Information, we highly value academic integrity.
 Please be sure that any essay content that is not your own original thoughts is properly attributed.

-What are the critical issues in the field of information?
+- What are the critical issues in the field of information?

-What are your aspirations in the field of information?
+- What are your aspirations in the field of information?

-What would you contribute to the UMSI community and to the field as a whole?
+- What would you contribute to the UMSI community and to the field as a whole?

 How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?

-Please upload with your online application.
+Please upload a copy of your current resume with your online application.

-You may choose to take the International English Language Testing System (IELTS) exam instead of the TOEFL (minimum score of 7.0 required).
+- You may choose to take the International English Language Testing System (IELTS) exam instead of the TOEFL (minimum score of 7.5 required).